 Ben Lawers is the highest mountain in Perthshire and the 10th highest in Scotland, rising high above the waters of Loch Tay.
 On my way, passing the end of the loch before Kenmore, the view was stunning and too good to drive by, so I stopped to take a photo.

-Driving round Loch Tay to the National Trust visitors’ centre and parking the car, the mountain looked magnificent against a bright blue sky, with not a cloud in the sky.
+Driving round Loch Tay to the National Trust for Scotland visitors’ centre and parking the car, the mountain looked magnificent against a bright blue sky, with not a cloud in the sky.
 After parking, warming up and putting my boots on I set off up the path.
 The sun was shining brightly and it was actually quite warm, to the extent that I was only wearing a t-shirt.

 It wasn’t long though before a small amount of white cloud moved onto the peak of Ben Lawers ahead of me.